Boux Avenue (“we") are committed to protecting and respecting your privacy.

 If you choose to use Paypal to fund your order, your browsing session is securely passed over to Paypal, who provide us with authorisation codes when you return to our site to complete your order.
 We have no visibility of your Paypal account or your interaction with Paypal.

-advertisers and advertising networks that require the data to select and serve relevant adverts to you and others.
-We do not disclose information about identifiable individuals to our advertisers, but we will provide them with aggregate information about our users.
-We may also use such aggregate information to help advertisers reach the kind of audience they want to target.
-We may make use of the personal data we have collected from you to enable us to comply with our advertisers' wishes by displaying their advertisement to that target audience
+social media partners (who may act as joint controllers in certain cases), advertisers and advertising networks that require the data to select and serve relevant adverts to you and others.
+Personal data shared with social media partners for personalisation will always be pseudonymised.
+We may also provide aggregate information to help advertisers reach the kind of audience they want to target.
+We may make use of the personal data we have collected from you to enable us to comply with our advertisers' wishes by displaying their advertisement to that target audience.

 analytics and search engine providers that assist us in the improvement and optimisation of our site